bux/tabler/README.md

 Easier translation handling for Arma 3 Mods.

-Parse all the stringtable.xml files in every subfolder into one big Excel Worksheet and translate it.
-Then parse it back with one click of a button.
+Parse all the stringtable.xml files in every subfolder, edit them and then parse it back with one click of a button.
+There's no need anymore to open every stringtable.xml file one by one.

 ### Features
-* Update existing translations
-* Add new Keys
-* Add new languages

-### Current Work in progress
+* Open all stringtable.xml files in one UI
+* Add keys or edit translations in an Excel-like grid view
-* Create stringtable.xml files from Excel
+* Save all changes back to the stringtable.xml files

-### Planned
-* Replace Excel with a custom Grid UI
-* Keep Excel as an export/import option